Ilaria-lp/h5_treatment/README.md

 To extract XAS spectra using new ROIs from the one(s) defined when data collection was started.
 The user is asked to input the new ROI using the following syntax to indicate the first and last channels to be used: [first, last]
 Output: ```.txt``` file with _energy, I0, roi_new, alfafluo_new_ columns. _roi_new_ is the integral of the ICR within the channels selected, _alfafluo_new_ is the absorption coefficient calculated as ratio roi_new/I0.

+## extract_doubleROI_fromh5
+--> Work with Sirius3 detector
+XSW on FeCo alloys - edition
+To extract XAS spectra using two ROIs Co (or Fe) plus an alternative one to be used for self-absorption correction.
+At the moment, the script automatically checks the filename to choose between Co and Fe ROIs.
+The secondary ROI (for self absorption correction) is entered directly in the code.
+The script also checks for the deadtime of each of the 3 elements of the SDD detector.
+If one value is above 10%, the filename of the txt files gets a "CHECK_DEADTIME" addition at the end.
+Output: ```.txt``` file with _energy, theta/phi, I0, alfafluo_Fe_, _alfafluo-selfabsorption_ columns.

 --> Further documentation writing in progress...